 These financial restrictions led to a barren spell of success, where we only managed to win 5 FA Cups more than Spurs and we even managed to lose a League Cup final in the last minute to Birmingham at one of Spurs many grounds.

 He also wore some smart, weird clothes in one of them posh, expensive men’s magazines and used to smoke fags before discovering they weren’t very healthy for you and giving up.
-He also sacked Wojciech Szczęsny from being our goalie after he was caught sucking on a Camel after letting in two clangers at Southampton during a humiliating defeat.
+He also sacked Wojciech Szczęsny from being our goalie after he was caught sucking on a Camel after letting in two clangers at Southampton during a humiliating defeat on the south coast one time.

-So, a big thank you to Arsene Wenger and happy birthday to our most successful manager, inventor of pasta, lad convertor and discoverer of the harm drinking and smoking can do to a human person.
+So, a big thank you to Arsene Wenger, our most successful manager, inventor of pasta, lad convertor and discoverer of the harm drinking and smoking can do to a human person especially a footballer.